VithushanE/TeamProfileGenerator/README.md

 * The walkthrough video must demonstrate a generated HTML file that matches the user input.

+You can see a video of the project through this link: https://drive.google.com/file/d/1gffLS_CEnU9fjNONdG9Wtt31rkPzGFFb/view

 ### Technical Acceptance Criteria: 40%